Panintelligence secures £4.5m Series A funding

 Clarke said Panintelligence was "exactly the type of high-growth business we want to support" and it had the potential to be "deployed across the globe".

 Lead advisers on the fundraising were Jim Whittaker and Robert Umpleby of Grant Thornton's Leeds-based corporate finance team; legal advice was provided by James Foster and Sophie Davies of Shoosmiths, and by Freeths’ Andy Francey and Megan Atack.

 Panintelligence software currently has over 200,000 users worldwide across a wide range of industry sectors, from retail and education to local government and healthcare.
-Earlier this year it won global retail tech business PCMS, which has customers such as Marks & Spencer, John Lewis and US firm Walgreens.
+Earlier this year it won global retail tech business Flooid, which has customers such as Marks & Spencer, John Lewis and US firm Walgreens.

 The firm announced expansion to the USA in spring this year following its first US contract wins.